 It was reported that intense storm clusters hit the Gulf of Mexico between 1994 and 2015 (Sankar et al., 2018).
-During this time frame the Storm of the Century, hit the west coast on March 1993, which was a Category 5 hurricane with wind speeds up to 160.9 kmh.
+During this time frame the Storm of the Century, hit the west coast on March 1993, which was the equivalent of a Category 1 hurricane with wind speeds up to 160.9 kmh (list a source).
 The Storm of the Century caused devasting damage to the Waccasassa Bay (approximately 30 kilometers south of our study site), 3-meter water storm surges (Figure 2), a storm deposit which reached 12 cm on the levees and up to 2 cm on the marsh surface (Goodbred & Hine, 1993a).
-Hurricane Irma, also hit the west coast of Florida on September 2017, was recorded as a Category 3 hurricane (Figure 3), with wind speeds up to 193.1 kmh.
+Hurricane Irma, also hit the west coast of Florida on September 2017, was recorded as a Category 3 hurricane (Figure 3), with wind speeds up to 193.1 kmh where it made landfall in location.
 Heavy amounts of rainfall were recorded with Hurricane Irma at a peak of 550 mm in Fort Pierce, Florida.
-Heavy rainfall and storm surges, highest record was 2.3 m, contributed to many creeks and rivers overflooding (Pinelli et al., 2018).
+Heavy rainfall and storm surges, highest record was 2.3 m at where, contributed to many creeks and rivers overflooding (Pinelli et al., 2018).